-For some Americans, discrimination is a daily occurence.
+For some Americans, discrimination is a daily occurrence.
 Regardless of who they are or what they do, people are discriminated against because of their skin color, gender identity, sex, age, religion, or disability in a variety of settings.

 If you believe you’ve been discriminated against in the workplace or in other areas of your life, you may have cause for legal action.
-Contact a lawyer to help you evaluate your discrimination case or to learn more about discrimination and the laws that protect you from it.
+Contact a lawyer to help you evaluate your employment discrimination case or to learn more about workplace discrimination and the laws that protect you from it.

 What Is Discrimination?

-According to the American Psychologcal Association, discrimination is a public health issue.
+According to the American Psychological Association, discrimination is a public health issue.
 People who experience discrimination report higher levels of stress than those who don’t.
 Even if you’ve never been discriminated against personally, you may feel the stress of being a member of a group that is often the subject of discrimination, like LGBT individuals or young African American males.

 In legal matters, not all forms of discrimination are illegal.
 However, several federal laws prohibit discrimination in the workplace, where the vast majority of discrimination cases occur.

 Under different Federal laws, it’s illegal for discrimination to occur in the workplace.
 These employment laws are enforced by the U.S. Equal Employment Opportunity Commission (EEOC).